top of page

 • Watches you and follows objects - hold black, white and/or red objects or cards within 2 feet of baby's face and slowly move them so they can track them.
 Baby's eyes might not look like they're working together yet, but this will get better the more you do it.
 Toys with sounds can also be fun!

 • Moves arms and legs - Freely moving arms and legs is the first step in baby building their core muscles which will be required for absolutely every movement in their future.
 You can move their arms and feet around, too, so they learn and feel the movement.
-Bringing the opposite hand to the opposite foot (right hand to left foot and left hand to right foot) helps to begin signalling to their brain the cross crawl movement required for crawling.
+Bringing the opposite hand to the opposite foot (right hand to left foot and left hand to right foot) helps to begin signaling to their brain the cross crawl movement required for crawling and eventually walking.

 3-6 months